MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 #### Prerequisites

-Before you can register the Expense mobile app in Azure AD, the following prerequsites must be completed.
+Before you can register the Expense mobile app in Azure AD, the following prerequisites must be completed.

 - You must have an Azure account that has an active subscription.
 - The Azure tenant must be the same tenant where the Power platform environment is installed and configured.